Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The Naval Construction Battalion Center (NCBC) Gulfport supports approximately 4,400 active-duty Navy personnel and their families, along with 6,400 retirees and their families.
 Additionally, the center employs around 1,000 Department of Defense (DoD) civilians.
 NCBC Gulfport also plays a key role in supporting personnel from Keesler Air Force Base, as well as Marines and reserve members from all branches of the military.
 Furthermore, the center provides services to a moderate-sized population from the U.S. Coast Guard.
 This diverse and dynamic community reflects the broad scope of NCBC Gulfport's mission and its integral role in supporting military readiness and well-being.

 The Naval Construction Battalion Center (NCBC) Gulfport is situated in Harrison County, within the city of Gulfport, Mississippi, along the scenic Gulf of Mexico.
 This area is strongly supportive of military personnel, with a significant presence of active-duty Navy and Air Force members, as well as reservists and retirees.
 Gulfport is a mid-income community, offering a more affordable cost of living compared to many other military duty stations.
 In addition to Gulfport, the nearby cities of Biloxi, Pascagoula, Ocean Springs, and Bay St. Louis stretch along the picturesque Mississippi coastline.
 The vibrant city of New Orleans, Louisiana, is located just 90 miles to the west.
-For assistance, the base operator can be reached at 228-871-2555, or DSN 312-868-2555.
+For assistance, the base operator can be reached at 228-871-2555.

 Local Airports